dexmagic/jakartaee-mobile/README.md

 1. Lots of people seem to have the same need.
 2. The Android project used to build JAXB need to be set up to support Android 19 and higher (see links on Java 19 below).
 3. There is a need for a complete XML binding on Android, and JAXB isn't implemented on Android.
+4. As Java itself changes, I need a working project to verify what features of the Java language are actually supported in any Android production build.

+Jakarta EE to the rescue!

+There are some additional benefits in creating this project that have to do with building Android libraries and apps on the latest version of Android Studio, Gradle Plugin, and Java source level.

 4. Java 9 Modules means that liraries written for Android need to avoid namespace collisions.
 5. Any JAXB solution on Android close as possible to Oracles' implementation on the Java platform.
 This is required to minimize the work required to port existing JAXB generate code (client code and potentially server code as well) to Android.

-Jakarta EE to the rescue!
+6. I need to stay ahead of the impact using ```sourceCompatibility JavaVersion.VERSION_19``` and higher would have Android applications.
+7. I need to know how gradle plugin 8.0 and higher impact older Android applications so I can migrate them.

-So this project ports the relevant code at https://github.com/jakartaee to run on Android.
+And what better way to achieve all those goals than to build an app with the latest Gradle plugin and highest available Java Source compatability.
+So this project ports the relevant code at https://github.com/jakartaee to run on Android, AND specifies the source compatability of ANDROID_19.

 ## Some Useful Links